priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 The following points were considered before on-boarding the data:

 - As the Volume of the data was not very high in the source DB therefore, the decision to onboard the data with AWS Recursive Lambda was finalized.
 Hence, this is not recommended for the tables with huge data.
 - As per the test I performed with the Lambda function.
-I was able to copy more than 5-6 GBs od data before erroring out with 15min timeout.
+I was able to copy more than 5-6 GBs of data before erroring out with 15min timeout.
 So, basically we can easily copy data from source table even upto 5-6 GBs.
+However, this really depends on the type of Database and RAM configuration for lmabda.

-- In case we get terabytes of data per table then I would make sense to pivot to ECS fargate for data on-boarding.
+- In case if we have terabytes of data per table then I would make sense to pivot to ECS fargate for data on-boarding.
 - The Data will only land in S3 if the source tables are not empty.
 - The Lambda Function can be invoked on a desired frequency with the help of Event Bridge Rules.